Can Bitcoin's Hard Cap of 21 Million Be Changed?

 Why Bitcoin’s Hard Cap Will Not Change?

-There will never be more than 21 million bitcoin because Bitcoin’s hard cap is protected by its incentive and governance model.
-Thanks to Bitcoin’s architecture, the entities who control Bitcoin’s rule set have strong incentives to resist a change to the hard cap, while those who may desire to change it have no ability to control the network.
+Thanks to Bitcoin’s architecture, the entities who maintain Bitcoin’s rule set have strong incentives to resist a change to the hard cap, while those who may desire to change it have no ability to control the network.

 Bitcoin’s Incentive Model Protects the Hard Cap